projectara/greybus-spec/source/hardware_model.rst

      system's |unipro| switches, its power bus, its wake/detect pins, and its RF bus.

-2. One or more modules, which are physically inserted into slots on the Endo.
+2. One or more Modules, which are physically inserted into slots on the Endo.
 Modules shall implement communication protocols in accordance with this document's specifications.